ddlcensus/DDLProjectFiles/data/Instructions.md

 4) Calculated the centroid latitude and longitude of these polygons in ArcGIS.
 This is also be done in QGIS, which is a free product.

 5) Downloaded income and disability data for DC and surrounding census block groups from the website http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml, which was a link from the blog post http://conveyal.com/blog/2015/12/11/census-tools that had been recommended to us by Jeffrey Meisel.
-Used the "guided search" option to extract information, including

-⋅⋅* People > Food Stamps > Disability > B22010, RECEIPT OF FOOD STAMPS/SNAP IN THE PAST 12 MONTHS BY DISABILITY STATUS FOR HOUSEHOLDS: Households; 2010-2014 American Community Survey 5-Year Estimates
+Used the "guided search" option to extract information, including: People > Disability > B22010, RECEIPT OF FOOD STAMPS/SNAP IN THE PAST 12 MONTHS BY DISABILITY STATUS FOR HOUSEHOLDS: Households; 2010-2014 American Community Survey 5-Year Estimates

 6) Merged census block group shapefiles from DC and portions of MD and VA (DC metro area) with centroid latitudes and longitudes calculated (from step 4), then joined to census data on income and disability as extracted in step 5, using the census block group ID to perform the join.
 These steps were performed using ArcGIS.

-2) Downloaded census block group shapefiles for DC, MD, VA for 20914 using: (https://www.census.gov/geo/maps-data/data/cbf/cbf_blkgrp.html) and extracted the census block groups for MD and VA that intersected the polygons that defined the Washington, DC metro area

-3) Calculated the centroid latitude and longitudes of these polygons in ArcGIS

-4) Downloaded income and disability data for DC, VA, and MD at the block group level from: http://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml
-..*

-5) Merged census block group shapefiles with centroid lat longs calculated for DC, MD, VA, then joined to census data on icome and disability

 6) File named DDL_census_data.csv, fields described below: